Mike Pence Demands Apology – Wife Slammed in Emails After AP Publishes Her Account [Opinion]

 Mike Pence is furious and he is demanding an apology today from the Associated Press after they published his wife’s personal email account.
 Karen Pence is now a victim of online bashing as people have honed in on her email address.

 According to Yahoo News, Karen Pence’s email account was revealed in an article published by the AP on Friday.
 The article was reporting on Mike Pence’s use of a personal email account when he was the governor of Indiana.
-During that time Pence reportedly used his private email account to conduct state business, according to the article from the AP.
+During that time Pence reportedly used his private email account to conduct state business, according to that article from the AP.

 Mike Pence RIPS Associated Press For Publishing His Wife’s Email Address https://t.co/eIq7Zm3QrT pic.twitter.com/Wxmcxo9NRR